raindropio/help/docs/using/browser-extension/index.md

 Using our browser extension is the quickest way to add links, images, and stuff to your Raindrop.io collections straight from your favorite web browser.

 ## Appearance
-When you first time install our extension you will be promted to select prefered look and feel of an extension:
+When you first time install our extension you will be promted to select preferred look and feel of an extension:

 <!------------------------------>
 <details><summary>